The extender algebra and $\Sigma^2_1$-absoluteness: The extender algebra

-The following fact (not needed in proofs of the main results of this note) was pointed out to me by Paul Larson.
+The following curious fact (not needed in proofs of the main results of this note) was pointed out to me by Paul Larson.

-\begin{lemma} Assume $\gamma$ is any cardinal less than the least critical point of each extender in $\vec E$ and $\bbP$ is a forcing notion of cardinality $\gamma$.
-Then in $\cWdg(\vec E)$ there is a condition $p$ that forces that $\bbP$ is a regular subordering of $\cWdg(\vec E)$. \end{lemma}
+\begin{lem} Assume $\gamma$ is any cardinal less than the least critical point of each extender in $\vec E$ and $\bbP$ is a forcing notion of cardinality $\gamma$.
+Then in~$\cWdg(\vec E)$ there is a condition $p$ that forces that $\bbP$ is a regular subordering of $\cWdg(\vec E)$. \end{lem}

 \begin{proof}[The first proof of Lemma~\ref{L.universal}] Pick a bijection between $\bbP$ and $\gamma$ and hence identify $\bbP$ with $\langle\gamma,\leq_{\bbP}\rangle$ for some partial ordering $\leq_{\bbP}$ on $\gamma$.
 Let the sentence $\varphi$ be the conjunction of axioms expressing the following. \begin{enumerate} \item [(a)] The order on $\bbP$: $a_\xi\lthen a_\eta$ whenever $\xi\leq_{\bbP}\eta$, \item [(b)] The incompatilibity relation on $\bbP$: $\bigwedge_{\zeta<\gamma} (\lnot (a_\zeta\lthen a_\eta)\lor \lnot (a_\zeta\lthen a_\xi))$, if $\xi\perp_{\bbP}\xi$. \item [(c)] For every maximal antichain $\cA$ of $\bbP$, $\bigvee_{\xi\in \cA} a_\xi$ . \end{enumerate} Then $\varphi$ is in $\CLdg$ and since its size is below the least critical point of an extender in $\vec E$, it is consistent with $\cT_{\delta\gamma}(\vec E)$.
 Therefore we may take $p$ to be (the equivalence class of) $\varphi$. \end{proof}